kenziehong/CodeCademy_Sept2018/Basic/Solid/doc.md

 q(y) y of type S (subtype of T)

 This means that every subclass or derived class should be substitutable for their base or parent class.

+# Interface Segregation Principle
+A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.